- B2B Content Growth Hacks 🔝

 HubSpot Steps:

-Use Attribution reports to see which blog posts were the first touchpoint before a contact converted via a form submission.
+Use Attribution reports to identify which blog posts acted as the first touchpoint before a reader converted via form submission.

 GA4 Steps:

-Ensure you have an event set up for newsletter signups (e.g.,
+Make sure you have a custom event set up for newsletter signups (e.g.,

-).In Reports > Engagement > Conversions, filter by your specific signup event.
+generate_leadornewsletter_signup).Go to Reports → Engagement → Conversions, and filter by your signup event.

-Add Page path and screen class as a secondary dimension to see which blog posts led to the conversions.
+Add Page path and screen class as secondary dimensions to see which blog posts drove signups.

 CRM Steps (e.g., HubSpot):